 Lecture 3: The Soul of Australia and the Archetypal Roots of Cultural Complexes Suzanne Cremen Australia

 Wednesday September 16th 8pm-9:30pm EST

-Lecture 4: The Unfinished Mission of Martin Luther King, Jr. Jennifer Selig United States
+Lecture 4: Seeing the 2020 Election Through the Lens of the Dr. Martin Luther King, Jr. Jennifer Selig United States

 Tuesday November 10th 8pm-9:30pm EST